Flipkart, Amazon neck and neck on RedSeer’s e-commerce index

 While RedSeer did not give a specific reason for the fall in scores, the July-September period coincided with the flagship festive sale events for both Flipkart and Amazon India.
 Scores typically fluctuate during festive periods, owing to a much bigger volume of orders and returns, which typically impact metrics such as customer satisfaction.

-Other top retailers such as ShopClues, Paytm, Snapdeal and eBay India also witnessed a sharp decline in their overall scores during the period.
-Snapdeal’s ratings fell by six points to 73, while Paytm also saw a 12-point decline in its score, coming in at 65.
-Paytm took a hit on metrics such as brand recall and customer satisfaction.
+Other top retailers such as ShopClues, Paytm Mall, Snapdeal and eBay India also witnessed a sharp decline in their overall scores during the period.
+Snapdeal’s ratings fell by six points to 73, while Paytm Mall also saw a 12-point decline in its score, coming in at 65.
+Paytm Mall took a hit on metrics such as brand recall and customer satisfaction.
 ShopClues and eBay India, which was acquired by Flipkart in April, brought up the rear, with scores of 41 and 35, respectively.

 In a surprise, Snapdeal held on to its place in the index despite being forced to cut costs and conserve cash after a sale to Flipkart fell apart in August.
 RedSeer said some consumers still recall the company as a major online shopping destination given that in most of the past five years Snapdeal spent heavily on marketing.